pelahi/VELOCIraptor-STF/stf/doc/getting.rst

  $> cp Makefile.config.template Makefile.config
 Edit Makefile.config with you favourite editor and type::
  $> make
-A list of compile time options is found below and is listed in .. doxygenfile:: ui.cxx
+A list of compile time options is found below and is listed in .. doxygenfile:: ../src/ui.cxx

 Editing Makefile.config
 =======================

-* Parallel APIs can be enabled by setting
+.. topic:: Parallel APIs can be enabled by setting

+    *
-    * For MPI |
+        For MPI
-    *MPI="on"* |
+        *MPI="on"*
         *MPIREDUCE="on"*
-    * For OpenMP |
+    * For OpenMP
     *OMP="on"*

-* To enable input/output formats
+.. topic:: Enable input/output formats

     * For HDF |
     *HDFENABLE="on"*
     * for XDF (nchilada) input |